mnisjk/cppWebSockets/README.md

 ### Features

 * Implement your own web socket server in less than 50 lines of c++.
+* OpenSSL support
+* WebSocket RFC6455 implementation
-* Abstracts away all c pointers and managing when sockets are writable.
+* Abstracts away all c pointers and managing when sockets are writable
 * Push data to any client at any time
 * Key --> Value storage for any socket with `setValue( int socketID, const string& name, const string& value );` and `getValue( int socketID, const string& name );`